Wicked, A No-Spoiler Review of the Novel (Not the Musical)

 Why do I include this?
 In the film, I think Reeves is trying to make a theological point.
 I bend toward theological rather than philosophical because the powerful reality (loaded imagery) at the end of the film is a flood…as in Noah and the Biblical account of the destruction of evil.

 In THE BATMAN, the Riddler has set up bombs that line the seawall on Gotham’s perimeter.
 The Riddler has determined that Gotham is irredeemable.
-Gotham must die, drown or be cleansed of its evil if the water imagery is to be understood.
+Gotham must die, drown and be cleansed of its evil.
 Only then will it be reborn.
 A flood to destroy evil?
-This is as old a tale as humanity, understood within Judaism, Islam and Christianity as that time in the past when society was so broken, nearly every living thing had to be destroyed in order for evil to be rooted out.
+This is as old a tale as humanity, understood within Judaism, Islam and Christianity.
+There comes a time when a civilization is so broken, every living thing has to be destroyed in order for evil to be rooted out.
 The Riddler sets himself up as God and judge.
 He determines that Gotham is a total loss.
-Total destruction is the ONLY remedy.
+Total destruction is the ONLY remedy for its evil.

 Batman represents another side of this argument.
 Don’t miss the fact that Selina (the Catwoman character wonderfully portrayed by Zöe Kravitz), tries to coax Batman to remove himself permanently from Gotham.
 I can’t recall her final words to Batman precisely, but they were something like…staying here and trying to save Gotham will kill you.

-That comment is an homage to a redemptive sacrifice and Batman as Christ figure…sort of…The audience already knows how much life has been sapped out of the young Bruce Wayne because of his mission to avenge his father but also to help Gotham.
+That comment is an homage to a redemptive sacrifice and Batman as Christ figure…sort of…The audience already knows how much life has been sapped out of the young Bruce Wayne because of his mission to avenge his father, but also to help Gotham.
 Batman’s motives are often mixed here.
 Interestingly, this Batman, the Reeves’ Batman grows.
 He realizes that vengeance is not the full story of how he must respond to evil.
 To truly honor his dead father and mother, he must do more.
 He must minister good to the people of Gotham.
 Two images of Batman in the final scenes make my point.
 One is him diving into the abyss, lighting his flare and leading innocent people by hand, out of the flood, out of judgment.
 The other is him helping a wounded girl on a stretcher and holding her hand as she seeks his assurance and is flown away to safety, to healing.
-Why the hand?
-There is something about connection to humanity with the touch, a touch that is gentle, not violent.
+Reeves connects the hero, the savior, to humanity with that touch.
+Redemption in this case is a touch that is gentle and personal, the opposite of violence.
+Batmas has crossed over from vengeance to love.

 The Russia Ukrainian War is raging as I write.
-Yesterday, Russian planes targeted a bomb shelter in Mariupol, a place holding hundreds of children and women.
+Yesterday, Russian planes targeted a shelter in Mariupol, a place holding hundreds of children and women.
 On the ground on either side of this structure, the Ukrainians had written in Russian the words “children” in very large script, large enough to see from the air.
-How do we as a society grapple with such evil and the destruction of so many innocents?
+How does one grapple with the bombing of this place, with the destruction of so many innocents?
 (The number of dead is still undetermined…I will correct this when the fog of war has dissipated.)

 Update: on March 25, it was believe that 300 had died in the bombing.
 In early May, after a thorough AP investigation, it was revealed that 600 likely died in Mariupol theater airstrike.

 So, I end with this image, Jesus of Sinai, Pantocrator, an icon from the the 6th century.
 For Christians of the 6th century, most of whom were illiterate, icons like this were essential to their faith because embedded within each icon are theological truths.
 For them, looking at an icon was like reading a holy text.
-With Jesus of Sinai, notice the weird lighting on his face, one darker side and one side lighter.
+With Jesus of Sinai, notice the weird lighting on his face, one side darker and one side lighter.
 That is intentional.
 Why?
 The post-modern viewer might not discern what his face represents but to early Christians, they represent two sides of the creator as God looks out over humanity.
 If you put up your hand and cover one side of the Messiah’s face, you see a bright and compassionate mouth and eye.
 When you cover the other side, you see a darker eye, an angry glare.
-The iconographer and the theologians of that time understood that both are sides of God and both are legitimate responses to a broken humanity.
-The story of God as laid out in the Bible is of God grappling daily with a society gone wrong.
-On one hand, he is merciful and forgiving, on the other, he is vengeful and ready to punish.
-Current people of faith struggle with that darker view of God but might do well to ponder it.
-Noah and the flood tell its story as do Jesus and the cross.
-And here we see the author of the new Batman series exploring both reactions to evil, but favoring mercy in the end.
+The iconographer and the theologians of that time understood that both are sides of God and both are legitimate responses to evil.
+The story as laid out in the Bible is of God grappling daily with a society gone wrong.
+On one hand, he is merciful and forgiving, on the other, he is vengeful and ready to punish, to eradicate evil.

 We live in a complicated world, but some truths/questions find their way into our art, even if that art is embodied by a comic book character.